 Interstitial cystitis is a painful urologic condition that affects men and women.

-Interstitial Cystitis (IC) or chronic pelvic pain is a chronic inflammatory condition of the bladder that affects millions of men, women and children.
+Interstitial Cystitis (IC) or chronic pelvic pain is a chronic inflammatory condition of the bladder and/or pelvic region that affects millions of men, women and children.
 While most commonly found in women, it can affect people of any age, race or gender.
 Symptoms associated with this condition include pain, painful urination, urinary frequency, urinary urgency, and painful intercourse.
 Other symptoms might include muscle and joint pain, migraines, allergies and gastrointestinal problems.